 During our two weeks’ stay at the river bank, we have made friends with five Germans.
 Franz and Gizela, a married couple, and their friend Albert, are driving in a small car, quite similar to our VW van, while Jürgen and Wolfgang are the proud owners of a huge, powerful Deutz truck.
 All five of them are going the same way as we, from Zongo, on the opposite river bank, via Gemena, Lisala, and Isiro to eastern Zaire.
 Franz, Gizela, and Albert had already left for Zongo, but ran into a problem, because their visas for Zaire had expired.
 They therefore had to return to Bangui to have their visas renewed.
 Now they learn that we also get visas for Zaire, and they promise to wait for us in Zongo.
 Jürgen and Wolfi decide to join us on the ferry across the river.

-Again, we meet with Franz, Gizela, and Albert, immediately commencing our journey towards Boyabu, driving through fine rainforest.
-For the first 20 kilometres or so, the road is fairly good, but then trouble starts.
+Again, we join company with Franz, Gizela, and Albert, whereupon we immediately commence our journey towards Boyabu, driving through fine rainforest.
+For the first 20 km or so, the road is fairly good, but then trouble starts.
 We arrive at an utterly terrible stretch of road, completely spoiled by huge trucks, which have left deep, muddy wheel tracks.
 Two German Mercedes vans are helplessly stuck.
 Our friends in the Deutz try to pull them out, but they are too heavy.
 For the rest of this day they block the road, and we spend the night at the roadside.

 The ‘fun’ continues the following morning.
 Finally, the two Mercedes vans are pulled out, and their owners decide to return to Zongo.
 The tracks are so deep that we must drive with one pair of wheels in the middle and the other pair deep into a ditch.
 The side of our van is scraping on the road side, which means that two or three persons must run alongside the van, pushing it out from the side, to prevent it from getting stuck.
 During these efforts, our rear bumper is torn off.